-When you apply for the Gateway Deposit Accounts and Access Facilities we will ask you whether you want to disclose your Tax File Number (TFN) or exemption.
-If you disclose it, we will note your TFN against any account you activate.
+When you apply for a Gateway account we will ask you whether you want to disclose your Tax File Number (TFN) or apply an exemption.
+If you disclose it, we will note your TFN against any account you open.

 You do not have to disclose your TFN to us.
 If you do not, we will deduct withholding tax from interest paid on the account at the highest marginal rate.